ZishanAdThandar/WriteUps/CTF/tryhackme.com/owasptop10.md

 3. Open `http://machine_ip/` and login with username `note` and password `test123`, then click on Complete.
 4. Question `Look at other users notes.
 What is the flag?` Answer `flag{fivef***three}`.
 Got it by changing note id to 0 and visiting link `http://machine_ip/note.php?note=0`.
 ## [Severity 6] Security Misconfiguration
+1. If any machine is running, terminate that machine first.
+Then Start this Machine.
+Copy Target IP from "Target Machine Information".
+2. Read this section carefully, deploy the vm and click on Complete.
+3. If we open the `machine_ip`, we can get a webapp name `Pensive Notes`.
+After googling I got default username password in a github repo https://github.com/NinjaJc01/PensiveNotes.
+Default credential of Pensive Notes is `pensive:PensiveNotes`.
+4. Question `Hack into the webapp, and find the flag!` Answer `thm{4b95139*******a1f9d672e17}`
 ## [Severity 7] Cross-site Scripting
 ## [Severity 8] Insecure Deserialization
 ## [Severity 8] Insecure Deserialization - Objects